 Heart Disease in Wisconsin

-Heart disease includes a variety of heart and blood vessel diseases, the most common being coronary heart disease (coronary artery disease).
-Heart disease often results in life-threatening events, such as heart attack or congestive heart failure.
-In Wisconsin, heart disease is the second leading cause of death overall, and the leading cause for those over the age of 65.1 Additionally, heart disease in Wisconsin costs an estimated $4.1 billion in direct medical costs.2 The good news is that many of the risk factors associated with heart disease—such as hypertension, high cholesterol, smoking, overweight and obesity—can be changed, and heart disease can be prevented.
+Heart disease refers to several types of heart conditions, the most common being coronary heart disease (coronary artery disease).1 Heart disease often results in life-threatening events, such as heart attack or congestive heart failure.
+In Wisconsin, heart disease is the second leading cause of death overall, and the leading cause for those over the age of 65.2 Additionally, heart disease in Wisconsin costs an estimated $4.1 billion in direct medical costs.3 The good news is that many of the risk factors associated with heart disease—such as hypertension, high cholesterol, smoking, overweight and obesity—can be changed, and heart disease can be prevented.

-Heart disease a the leading cause of death in Wisconsin, accounting for more than 2 out of every 10 deaths statewide.1
+Heart disease a the leading cause of death in Wisconsin, accounting for more than 2 out of every 10 deaths statewide.2

-Approximately 1.3 million adults in Wisconsin have hypertension, and 2 out of 5 of them are unaware of their condition.3
+Approximately 1.3 million adults in Wisconsin have hypertension, and 2 out of 5 of them are unaware of their condition.4

 Heart Disease and the Wisconsin Chronic Disease Prevention Program